incuna/django-extensible-profiles/README.markdown

 Extensions are a way to add often-used functionality the Profile model.
 The extensions are standard python modules with a register() method which will be called upon registering the extension.
 The register() method receives the Profile class itself and the model admin class ProfileAdmin as arguments.

+To register extensions, simply pop a list of them in your settings.py:

+    PROFILE_EXTENSIONS = ('title', 'picture', 'address', 'profiles.modules.options.extensions.options')

-The extensions can be activated by adding the following to a models.py file that will be processed anyway:
+For backwards compatibility, extensions can be activated by adding the following to a models.py file that will be processed anyway. eg:

     from profiles.models import Profile
     Profile.register_extensions('title', 'picture', 'address', 'profiles.modules.options.extensions.options')